NATURE ON TAP

 05:30pm - 07:00pm

-Nature On Tap is a series of discussions and libations located downtown at Bathtub Row Brewing, 163 Central Park Square.
-Each month features one On Tap with a rotating theme of history, nature and culture hosted by the Los Alamos Historical Society and Pajarito Environmental Education Center.
+Nature On Tap is a series of discussions and libations, usually located downtown at Bathtub Row Brewing Co-op, 163 Central Park Square.
+Each month features one On Tap with a rotating theme of history, nature, and culture hosted by the Los Alamos Historical Society and Pajarito Environmental Education Center.
 Science On Tap, hosted by the Bradbury Science Museum, happens every month.